rbtlr90/BusStopper/README.md

 ![logo](hdm.jpg)
-This is the image of hardware, using LED x 3, Piezo buzzer
+This is an image of the hardware, using LED x 3, Piezo buzzer

 ![logo](swm.jpg)
-This is the image of software, using blynk server
+This is an image of the blynk application.
+Shows current location tracked by GPS.

 ![logo](result.jpg)
-This is the image of result, the alarm is different by user's GPS location.
+This is the image of the results.
+The LED level is vary by the distance between the user and the device.